maxillacult/ofxPostGlitch/README.md

 		myFbo.draw(0,0);
 	}

-You can check more detail in example project.
+More details can be found in the example project file.

 ## Glitch FXs
 - Convergence